richard-eman/Todo-Full-Stack/scribbles.md

 making pages do something:
   can make button a link thingy instead of a submit (like what's used for nav curr). oUsed window.location.reload() to delete butt.
+  // e.preventDefault() not needed with buttons as they have no default behavior change task (deleted message) and then make it shrink before refreshing page (use a timeout?)

+### Extra
   change task (deleted message) and then make it shrink before refreshing page (use a timeout?)

+### Issues
+  delete button
+    page uses server even with false in window.location.reload() argument :(((